 What to do if Your Home is Damaged in a Storm

 If you notice any of the above signs, the first step to take is to call a professional roofer like Northface Construction to come to do an inspection.
-An inspection will get a close-up view of your home to reveal even the smallest damages if any.
+An inspection will get a close-up view of your home to reveal any damages (big and small), and inform you on whether or not you should consider repairing or replacing your roof.

 Next, making any temporary repairs or precautions to cover up holes or potential leaks is key to preventing any further damage.
 For example, if your roof or siding was cracked during a storm, and more rain is on the way, time is of the essence to make sure nothing more damaging occurs.